Skip to content

 Terminal window

-git push -u origin docs/add-practice-note
+git push -u origin metadata/define-visit-date

 • I pushed the branch to GitHub.